Shire Cruisers Information Pack

 The way this works for you is explained in CRT's detailed instructions.

-If dry weather is prolonged or water is wasted, there is a risk that tunnel passages will be reduced further.
+If dry weather is prolonged or water is wasted, there is a risk that tunnel passages will be reduced.
 CRT will do all it can to honour existing bookings.

 Long trips